 - click “acknowledge” .
 This means you will either mail the documents yourself or request the “third-party” to mail the document(s) directly to the Board office.

 - Examples of “third-party forms” are transcripts from schools, employment verifications from a supervisor, or license verifications from another state.

 - Forms requiring a supervisor signature, seal, or notary may have to be MAILED to the Board office directly UNLESS the document specifically indicates to UPLOAD the document.

 Requirements for All Applicants

-- Unless an exception listed below applies, obtain a Service Letter from each healthcare facility where you currently have, or had within the past three years, either direct patient access or admitting or staff privileges.
+- A Service Letter from each healthcare facility where you currently have, or had within the past three years, either direct patient access or admitting or staff privileges.

 - A responsible physician at the facility must sign the form.

 - You do not have to provide a Service Letter for the following practice situations: